District Texas Logo

 • Course contents must be relevant to the brewing industry.

-• Recipient must complete the form and submit it to the District Texas – Vice President no later than February 1st.
+• Submit form to District Vice President no later than February 1st.

-• Formal responses will be provided to all submissions by March 1st.
+• Executive group evaluates requests; formal responses provided by March 1st.

 M - Mental Ability B - Brewing Knowledge